TCCQUPT/tc_learning_path/docs/index.md

 ## Who Is This Guide For?

-This guide is intended for those who are new to either GitHub or the concept of technical writing (but I will focus on the workflow of docs-like-code rather than a comprehensive introduction to technical writing).
+This guide is intended for those who are **students on the path of learning technical writing or TCer but new to either docs-like-code approach**.

-I hope this guide sparks your interest in the docs-like-code methodology, fostering further communication and mutual learning.
+For the former, I hope this guide sparks your interest in the docs-like-code methodology, fostering further communication and mutual learning.
+For the latter, I hope this guide can bring you new ideas on your own workflow.

+## Note

+This guide is finished by Ray, who are a normal student interested in Technical Writing.
+All the contents are based on my experience and perspectives, so if any mistakes are found, welcome to any contributions on [the project](https://github.com/TCCQUPT/tc_learning_path).